-The University of Washington makes it a priority to recruit and retain faculty whose research, teaching and service enhances diversity, and in turn brings excellence.
+The University of Washington makes it a priority to recruit and retain faculty whose research, teaching and service enhance diversity, and in turn bring excellence.
 Already, schools and colleges across the three campuses recognize the importance of diversity in prioritizing faculty recruitment and advancement, and overcoming external and internal barriers to hiring.

 The hiring process, if left unexamined, can be stuck in ways that perpetuate institutional racism.
 Creating a welcoming climate that encourages potential candidates to accept an offer and stay at the UW takes continual commitment and work — but our students demand it, our faculty want it, and it’s the right thing to do.
-This commitment is also paying off in the progress made across all three campuses to increase diversity by past investments from the Faculty Recruitment Initiative and other efforts; 18 faculty whose research, teaching and service contribute to diversity were hired in 2015-2016, for a total of 47 over the last four years.
+This commitment is also paying off in the progress made across all three campuses to increase diversity through past investments from the Faculty Recruitment Initiative and other efforts.
+Eighteen faculty whose research, teaching and service contribute to diversity were hired in 2015-2016, for a total of 47 new faculty members over the last four years.

 The Office for Faculty Advancement also works with colleges, schools and campuses on long-term planning that considers the changing demographics and research interests of academic fields, and, in departments, teaching and research needs and anticipated retirements.

 The University stands ready to assist units in meeting the challenge of diversity in recruitment and retention.
-Two key things to consider include the following:
+Key things to consider include the following:

-- Search committees can create space for reflection on their unit’s hiring processes before recruitment begins, asking: “Are we advertising where diverse candidates look for jobs, and tapping into the right networks?
+- Search committees can create opportunities for reflection on their unit’s hiring processes before recruitment begins, by asking: “Are we advertising where diverse candidates look for jobs and tapping into the right networks?
 Is there a plan for personal outreach to highly qualified candidates whose academic work, mentoring and outreach reflects the diverse issues and ideas that will benefit our unit?”
 Faculty Advancement can help guide committees through these considerations to ensure the best possible recruitment process.

-- Combat implicit bias in hiring by using tools in the Handbook of Best Practices for Faculty Searches located on the Faculty Advancement website, including recommendations for creating job descriptions that appeal to diverse faculty applicants, and many other new online resources (see sidebar for details).
+- Combat implicit bias in hiring by using tools in the Handbook of Best Practices for Faculty Searches located on the Faculty Advancement website, including recommendations for creating job descriptions that appeal to diverse faculty applicants, and many other new online resources.

-- Share specifics such as the UW’s Diversity Requirement, Diversity Blueprint and unit-level diversity commitments to demonstrate that candidates will be working somewhere that is supportive, connected and collaborative.
+- Share specifics such as the UW’s Diversity Requirement, Diversity Blueprint and unit-level diversity commitments to demonstrate that candidates will be working in a supportive, connected and collaborative environment.

 - Request supplemental funds from Faculty Advancement to make a more attractive offer and strengthen the potential for innovation and interdisciplinary scholarship.
 These Faculty Recruitment Initiative funds also provide symbolic support by showing candidates that the University and provost are invested in their hires.
 Since becoming available four years ago, the funds have contributed to 47 successful recruitment efforts in 30 units across the three campuses.